ianforrest/portfolio/src/pages/blog/2020-03-08-how-to-use-google-analytics-without-being-a-creep.md

 ---
 templateKey: blog-post
-title: How to use Google Analytics without being a creep
+title: >-
+  Tracking website visits with Google Analytics - and respecting your visitors' data privacy
 date: 2020-03-09T00:35:56.709Z
 description: >-
   If you’re collecting data on the people who interact with your business via